f00f-nyc/cityhall/README.txt

 	2) Read Protect - The user can read un-protected values and history
 	3) Write - The user can write values
 	4) Grant - The user can grant rights to this environment

+Since the permissions are ad hoc (a user might have Grant permissions to one environment, but lack them in another environment), there is another level, which in most cases, acts identical to Grant:
+	5) Admin - If the user has Admin rights to 'auto', only for the purposes of deleting users he has Grant on their environments.

 You will also need to hit here first, in order to get an authentication token.
 This is a token that will be included will all subsequent calls to City Hall.
 The reason for this token is to avoid authentication on